veda-consulting-company/uk.co.vedaconsulting.gotowebinar/README.md

 * Configure GoToWebinar details in **Events >> GoToWebinar Settings** (civicrm/gotowebinar/settings?reset=1)
 ![Screenshot of integration options](images/webinar-setting-page.jpg)

+* Create an "app" on the GoToWebinar apps page.
+Copy the Consumer Key and Consumer Secret into the settings page in CiviCRM.
+You will also need to use the username and password that you use to log into the GoToWebinar website.
+The username and password will not be saved in CiviCRM.

+* The authentication will get refreshed occassionally.
+It will attempt to reauthenticate when trying to fetch webinar information on event pages and on the settings page.
+If you see a notice that GoToWebinar is disconnected, first try to refresh the settings page.
+If that doesn't work you may need to provide your username and password again.
+That should be rare.

+* After the successful authentication, list of upcoming webinars will be fetched and displayed on the screen.
+(Note : Firstname, lastname & email are the only fields that get pushed to webinar for now.
+Any webinars with additional mandatory fields will not be getting the participants added from CiviCRM).

 * After a successful authentication, a list of upcoming webinars will be fetched and displayed on the screen.
 (Note: First name, last name & email are the only fields that get pushed to the webinar for now.
 Webinars with additional mandatory fields will not get participants added from CiviCRM)

 ![Screenshot of integration options](images/setting-page-after-auth.jpg)